Next up in my Dyson comparison series are the V12 Detect and V10 Absolute, two vastly similar but (also) different products in various aspects.

 Pros

-- The hair screw tool excels at cleaning long hair on upholstery
+- Better at cleaning hair on upholstery

 Cons

-- Expensive
+- Noisy

 Similarities between the Dyson V12 Detect and V10 Absolute